vonakombi26/API-4-Semestre-Kombi/MVP/Sprint3.md

 ---

 ## 🚢 Next Steps
-- Refine the analyses based on the feedback received.
+- Perform the final verification with the client to ensure the analyses and visualizations meet expectations.
-- Refine the "Average Operation Time" metric to resolve visual overlaps in the interface.
+- Apply final improvements and refinements based on the client’s feedback.
-- Expand regional analysis to include state-level details within the North, South, Northeast, and Southeast regions.
+- Prepare all materials and visual outputs for the Solution Fair presentation, organizing the content clearly and professionally.

 ---